philippmoritzer/Testrepo/assignment2/Task_2_Cloud_Server__Philipp_Moritzer_21170004.md

 *Figure 3: Setting up Project Details*

 - Subscription: Azure for Educational Institutions
-  - Defines that we use the free Azure Service provided for Educational Institutions.
+  - Defines that the free Azure Service provided for Educational Institutions is used.
 - Resource Group: Linux
   - Assign a group to manage multiple Virtual Machines in one's Account.
 ### Instance Details